Understand That You Need Documentation

 – DisciplinedAgile

-From the analysis perspective, having a concise, up to date and easily understandable documentation of the current state has an enormous impact on analysis effectivity.
-It is because finding the best solution to business needs always requires knowledge of how things work at the moment.
+From the analysis perspective, having concise, up-to-date, and easily understandable documentation of the current state has an enormous impact on analysis effectiveness.
+This is because finding the best solution to business needs always requires knowledge of how things work at the moment.
 This involves understanding not only the IT systems but also other important parts of the organization, such as processes, rules, or organizational structure, for example.

 Reasons for Documenting